The first step in promoting your new maps is to let your users know about your new solution and how it can help them.

 We provide a code so you can embed your map, making it more accessible and visible to your users.
 This is normally a simple task for IT to set up.
 The technical documents for this can be found here.

 Kiosks can act as information screens or for patients to check themselves in for their appointment.
 Having them available when users enter the building allows them to navigate to their destination quickly and easily.
 Users can even scan a QR code on the screen to get a copy of the directions on their smartphone.

 Here’s an example of our kiosk mode.

 By letting suppliers know in advance about your new maps, you can help them plan their route well before they arrive.
 If you have the map views feature enabled, you can set up service routes for maintenance and cleaning personnel.
-You can learn more about map views here.
+Check out our feature page to learn more about map views and their funtions.